glenchristian/APICv10-Lab/instructions/Lab0/index.md

 **APIC Workshop Lab 0 - Get Started**

-In this lab, you will get started with Lab environment and create
+In this lab, you will get started with Lab environment and configure email notifications
-a Provider Organization.

 In this tutorial, you will explore the following capabilities:

 -   Access the Lab environment.

--   Access the Cloud Pak Console.

--   Access the API Connect Cloud Manager Console.
+-   Access the API Connect.

--   Configure an Email server for notifications.
+-   Configure an Email for notifications.

--   Create a Provider Organization.

  APIC Workshop Series
 ====================================================================================================================================================================